tomwhartung/groja.com-bootstrap/README.md

 ## static_image_gallery - goals

-Keep in mind that the main goal is get a django site running on my server, no matter how simplistic, asap.
+The main goal at this time is get a django site running on my server, no matter how simplistic, asap.

-1. Learn how to get views.py and urls.py to work together
-2. Have something minimal to host at groja.com
-3. Lay the mental groundwork for building something that uses models or PIP or both

 ## Requirements